interviewcrew/hub/prompt_plan.md

 4. Ensure proper state management for the form, dialogs, and list updates.
 5. Write basic component tests with Vitest if possible (e.g., for form validation logic or component rendering).

-### Prompt 6.3: AM UI - Hiring Pipeline Management Page
+### Prompt 6.3: AM UI - Position Management Page

-1. Create a new page at `src/app/(am)/pipelines/page.tsx`.
+1. Create a new page at `src/app/(am)/positions/page.tsx`.
 2. This page should allow AMs to:
-    - List all Hiring Pipelines in a shadcn/ui `Table`.
+    - List all Positions in a shadcn/ui `Table`.
 Columns: Job Title, Client Name, AM Name, Status (derived or simple).
-    - Filter pipelines by Client (using a `Select` populated with clients).
+    - Filter positions by Client (using a `Select` populated with clients).
-    - "Create New Pipeline" button (Dialog + Form).
+    - "Create New Position" button (Dialog + Form).
         - Form fields: Select Client, Job Title, Job Posting Details, Tech Stacks (e.g., a tag input or comma-separated string), Comp Range, Culture Notes.
 AM is pre-filled or selectable.
-    - Actions per pipeline: Edit, Delete, View Details (navigates to a pipeline detail page - to be created next).
+    - Actions per position: Edit, Delete, View Details (navigates to a position detail page - to be created next).
-3. Implement client-side data fetching for pipelines and clients.
+3. Implement client-side data fetching for positions and clients.
 4. Use shadcn/ui components and `react-hook-form` with Zod.

-### Prompt 6.4: AM UI - Hiring Pipeline Detail Page & Interview Step Management
+### Prompt 6.4: AM UI - Position Detail Page & Interview Step Management

-1. Create a dynamic route page at `src/app/(am)/pipelines/[pipelineId]/page.tsx`.
+1. Create a dynamic route page at `src/app/(am)/positions/[positionId]/page.tsx`.
-2. This page should display details of a specific Hiring Pipeline (fetched using `pipelineId`).
+2. This page should display details of a specific Position (fetched using `positionId`).
-3. Below the pipeline details, display a section for managing its `InterviewStep`s:
+3. Below the position details, display a section for managing its `InterviewStep`s:
     - List existing steps in a table (Sequence, Name, Type, Assignment Name).
     - Allow reordering of steps (drag-and-drop if feasible for MVP, otherwise manual sequence number editing).
     - "Add Interview Step" button (Dialog + Form).
         - Form fields: Sequence Number, Name, Type (Select: Live Coding, System Design etc.), Original Assignment (Select populated from `OriginalAssignment` library), Scheduling Link (text input), Email Template (textarea).
     - Actions per step: Edit, Delete.
-4. Implement client-side data fetching for pipeline details, its steps, and the original assignment library (for the select dropdown).
+4. Implement client-side data fetching for position details, its steps, and the original assignment library (for the select dropdown).
 5. Use shadcn/ui components.

 ### Prompt 6.5: AM UI - Original Assignment Library Page